 Even if you didn't think explicitly about these matters, these questions were most likely in the back of your mind:

 Where is the substantiation for the claims in the ads?

 Do you realize that your own credentials -- your CDL, MVR (Motor Vehicle Record), DAC report, years of driving experience, special skills, etc. -- are your personal substantiation of your ability to drive a truck?

-We hope you will apply the same due diligence that you used to obtain your own personal substantiation to requiring it regarding truck products and services prior to buying and using them.
+We hope you will apply the same due diligence that you used to obtain your own personal substantiation to requiring it regarding products and services used in trucking -- prior to buying and using them.